palmoanalua/palmoanalua.github.io/baseball.md

 Program Information
 -------------------
-MAC Baseball divisions and age groups are as follows:
+MAC Baseball divisions and age groups are as follows (age on May 1):

 * Jr. Pinto - Ages 5 & 6
 * Pinto - Ages 7 & 8